-- Information gathering: Collecting pertinent information at the selected site that might impact incident management operations, such as construction features, exposures, utility disconnects, fire hydrant location, water main sizes and flow capabilities, and anything else that would impact response operations if an emergency should occur. - Information analysis: The information gathered must be analyzed in terms of what is pertinent and vital to incident operations.
-An operable pre-incident plan must then be formulated and put into a usable format that can be used at the incident site and easily understood by all operationally engaged personnel. - Information distribution: All organizations that have statutory responsibility or functional capabilities at a bulk storage facility involving an ethanol-blended fuel incident of scope and magnitude should have a current copy of the facility pre-plan.
-This will allow these organizations to become familiar with both the plan and pertinent factors relating to it prior to an actual incident.
+- Information gathering: Collecting pertinent information at the selected site that might affect incident management operations, such as construction features, exposures, utility disconnects, fire hydrant location, water main sizes, and anything else that would affect response operations if an emergency should occur. - Information analysis: The information gathered must be analyzed in terms of what is pertinent and vital to incident suppression operations.
+An operable pre-incident plan must then be formulated and put into a usable format that can be used at the incident site. - Information distribution: All parties that will help to solve the problem should receive copies of the plan so they become familiar with both the plan and pertinent factors relating to it.